On the Convergence of Continuous Constrained Optimization for Structure Learning: Background

-The ALM transforms a constrained optimization problem like~\eqref{eq:generic-opt} into a sequence of unconstrained problems with solutions converging to a solution of the original problem.
-At the heart of this approach is the augmented Lagrangian function defined as
+The ALM transforms a constrained optimization problem like \eqref{eq:generic-opt} into a sequence of unconstrained ones with solutions converging to a solution of the original problem.
+The key idea is to combine the Lagrangian formulation with QPM, yielding an augmented problem

-where $\alpha \in \mathbb{R}^p$ is an estimate of the Lagrange multiplier, $\rho$ is the penalty coefficient, and $\|\cdot\|$ denotes the Euclidean norm.
-A typical update rule \citep{Bertsekas1999nonlinear} reads